 “According to the findings, the suspicion of criminal action on behalf of the officers is growing and we expect that those responsible for the investigation will proceed and bring the officers to justice,” said Attorney Jad Qadmani, who represents the Hallaq family.

-- U.S. Ambassador Friedman 'saddened' by killing of autistic Palestinian by Israeli police
+- U.S. Ambassador Friedman 'Saddened' Over Death of Autistic Palestinian

 The event has sparked condemnations from within Israel and worldwide, with many drawing comparisons with the killing of George Floyd by police in Minneapolis, Minnesota, which gave rise to protests across the United States.